 How Does an Unsecured Business Line of Credit Compare to Other Financing Options?

 Wondering if an unsecured business line of credit is the best option for your business?

-If you want easy access to working capital and don’t have collateral (or would prefer not to put your assets up), then it’s a no brainer.
-You only pay for what you withdraw, so you’re not committing to paying interest on funds you haven’t used.
+If you want easy access to working capital and don’t have collateral (or would prefer not to put your assets up), then it’s a no-brainer.
+With a line of credit, you only pay for what you withdraw, so you’re not committing to paying interest on funds you haven’t used.

-Instead, an unsecured business line of credit gives you access to a large amount—without putting up any assets—which you can draw from as you need.
+An unsecured business line of credit gives you access to a large amount – without putting up any assets – which you can draw from as you need.
 You can use it to fund growth, cover sudden expenses, make payroll, and more.
 If you need more cash, simply draw from it.

 If you’re unsure how much cash you’ll need or use, and flexibility is a priority, then a line of credit is definitely the way to go.